 When I first moved to Washington, DC one of the first places I promised myself I would visit is Georgetown.
-I had seen so many beautiful photos of this charming neighborhood that I just knew I had to go there.
+I had seen so many beautiful photos of this charming neighbourhood that I just knew I had to go there.

 However, it took me six months to finally make it to this scenic waterfront area.